-On October 3, 2018, the Company announced that it entered into an agreement with the United States Army Medical Research Institute of Chemical Defense, the nation's leading science and technology laboratory in the area of medical chemical countermeasures research and development, to conduct a study to evaluate the neuroprotective effects of RYANODEX® (dantrolene sodium).
+On October 3, 2018, the Company announced that it entered into an agreement with the United States Army Medical Research Institute of Chemical Defense, the nation's leading science and technology laboratory in the area of medical chemical countermeasures research and development, to conduct a study to evaluate the neuroprotective effects of Ryanodex.

-As of March 29, 2019, the Company and TPIG executed an amendment to the BENDEKA License Agreement to terminate Teva's obligation to pay future milestones and royalties on BENDEKA sales outside of the U.S., which included an upfront cash payment of \$9 million that was recorded as License and other revenue on the condensed consolidated statements of income for the three months ended March 31, 2019.
+As of March 29, 2019, the Company and TPIG executed an amendment to the BENDEKA License Agreement to terminate Teva's obligation to pay future milestones and royalties on BENDEKA sales outside of the U.S., which included an upfront cash payment of \$9 million that was recorded as License and other revenue on the condensed consolidated statements of income for the six months ended June 30, 2019.